/* Rambling Owl addition to remove page titles from blogs */

 Hawkesbury Junction

-A large brick structure dominates Hawkesbury Junction originally housing a powerful steam engine installed to pump water from local mines to add to the canals.
-The engine, originally in use in the Welsh coalfields, became known as Lady Godiva and is now in the Dartmouth Museum, way down in Devon.
+A dominant feature of Hawkesbury Junction is the large brick structure that once housed a powerful steam engine, installed to pump water from local mines to replenish the canals.
+The engine was originally commisioned for use in the Welsh coalfield.
+This much-travelled piece of Victorian engineering became known as Lady Godiva and now resides in the Dartmouth Museum, in Devon.

 Itching on the cutting ....